goldstrike77/ansible-role-linux-kubernetes/README.md

 * `kube_srv_cidr`: Use alternative range of IP address for service VIPs.

 ##### Dashboard parameters
-* `kube_dashboard_install`: A boolean to determine whether or not to install the kubernetes dashboard.
+* `kube_dashboard_install`: A boolean to determine whether or not to deploy kubernetes dashboard.

 ##### Backup parameters
 * `kube_backupset_arg.keep`: Backup retention cycle in days.